HOUSE DUST MITES MAY BE WHY YOU CAN’T ESCAPE YOUR ALLERGIES

 - Severe flushing or itching of the skin

-For home administration of ODACTRA, your doctor should prescribe auto-injectable epinephrine to treat a severe reaction, should one occur.
+- For home administration of ODACTRA, your doctor should prescribe auto-injectable epinephrine, a medicine you can inject if you or your child have a severe allergic reaction after taking ODACTRA.
 Your doctor will train and instruct you on the proper use of auto-injectable epinephrine.

 - You have severe, unstable or uncontrolled asthma